ziporah/Marlin/README.md

 Currently you can only flash this firmware using a flasher (stlink, jlink, bmp etc).

-### Before flashing this firmware:</br>
+### Before flashing this firmware (optional, but recommended):</br>

-I highly recommend making a backup of your firmware.
+I recommend making a backup of your firmware.
 At least your bootlaoder (addresses from 0x08000000 to 0x08010000).
-This way, you can always recover the stock firmware by:</br>
+This way, you can always recover/return to stock firmware by:</br>
   1. flashing the bootloader backup on the same addresses (0x08000000 - 0x8010000)</br>
   2. flashing any of the available Anet firmwares from address 0x08010000.</br>

+If you don't perform this step, and, just in case of brick, there are copies of stock firmware ET4 releases and bootloader below on resources section.

 ### Flashing this firmware:</br>

 There are several tutorials available for [stlink](https://www.cnx-software.com/2020/02/04/how-to-recover-from-a-bad-firmware-upgrade-on-anet-et4-3d-printer/)/[j-link](https://danielabalo.wordpress.com/flasear-anet-et4/) flashers.